 Cape Fear River

 North Carolina is home to the Cape Fear River, which has an intimidating name, and the fact that bull sharks inhabit it doesn’t help its reputation.
-Bull sharks have been reported miles inland, thriving in the ideal salinity levels for their adaptations.
+Bull sharks call the river home as documented by the North Carolina Division of Marine Fisheries.

 The river system is host to a thriving local fish population, which the bull sharks take advantage of.
 The river has become a hunting grounds for the shark species.
 Conservationists are concerned about the impact they may have on the local ecosystems and fishery dynamics.